flutter/website/src/docs/cookbook/testing/widget/tap-drag.md

- 1. Tap the add button using the [`tap()`]({{api}}/flutter_test/WidgetController/tap.html) method
+ 1. Tap the add button using the [`tap()`]({{api}}/flutter_test/WidgetController/tap.html) method.
- 2. Rebuild the widget after the state has changed using the [`pump()`]({{api}}/flutter_test/TestWidgetsFlutterBinding/pump.html) method
+ 2. Rebuild the widget after the state has changed using the [`pump()`]({{api}}/flutter_test/TestWidgetsFlutterBinding/pump.html) method.
- 3. Ensure that the list item appears on screen
+ 3. Ensure that the list item appears on screen.

 <!-- skip -->
 ```dart